-- to synthesize the literature on a specific economic topic facing Indigenous peoples; - 2. practice "two-eyed" seeing in policy evaluation and statistical analysis; - 3. practice your oral communication skills; - 4. enhance your written communication skills for policy and other audiences; and - 5. learn from your colleagues.
+- 1. to research and synthesize the literature on a specific economic topic facing Indigenous peoples; - 2. practice "two-eyed" seeing in policy evaluation and statistical analysis; - 3. practice your oral communication skills and discussion leadership skills; - 4. enhance your written academic communication skills; and - 5. learn from your colleagues.